whytekieran/Neo4J-Project/README.md

 #### **_Relational Structure_**

-We have described already the structure of a graph database, a relational database on the otherhand does not use vertices and edges like the graph database, instead relational databases organise their data into tables with rows and columns, columns in different tables are then related to eachother through what we call the 'FOREIGN_KEY' attribute.
+We have already described the structure of a graph database, a relational database on the otherhand does not use vertices and edges like the graph database, instead relational databases organise their data into tables with rows(records) and columns(fields), columns in different tables are then related to eachother through what we call the 'FOREIGN_KEY' attribute.
 Graph databases are often called schemaless database meaning we dont need to define a structure or data types before we create the graph.
 Relational databases do require a schema, each column must have a defined data type specifying exactly what type of data it will accept.
 This has advantages and disadvantages which will explained in the next section.

 > **Below is an image representing the layout of a simple relational database, we see three tables, the customer, pet and appointments table.
-The appointments table is called a junction table and it contains data related to both the pet and customer table.
+The appointments table is called a junction table because it contains data related to both the pet and customer table.
 This is done through the appointments table's foreign keys, which are the
 CUSTOMER_ID and PET_ID columns**

 ![SimpleGraphDBLayout](/readmeImages/relational.png)